sandragreiner/sandragreiner.github.io/index.md

 You can find out more [about me](/about/), my research interests, scientific services, etc. on the linked "About" page.

-On this website I also collect some of my main publicly available [research artifacts](/research/), including talks and preprints.
+On my homepage, I also collect some of my main publicly available [research artifacts](/research/), including talks and preprints.

 If you are interested in subjects I taught in form of lectures, exercises or seminars, check out my [teaching activities](/teaching/).